johanley/book-les-mots-ont-une-ame/readme.md

 ## What I Learned In This project

-I learned how to experiment with line-breaking algos in PostScript.
+I learned how to experiment with line-breaking algorithms using PostScript.

 **Line-breaking seems to be a case of pick-your-poison.**
 It seems you have to choose what defects you can live with.